The Best Duffel Bags for Travel

 best duffel bags

 Have we mentioned that we love Patagonia before?
-We’re avid fans of the company’s products, and anyone big into outdoor adventure sports likely loves them too.
-The Patagonia Black Hole bag is one of the largest Patagonia brands and perfect for extensive travel.
+We’re avid fans of the company’s products, and anyone big into outdoor adventure sports likely loves them, too.
+The Patagonia Black Hole bag is one of the largest Patagonia brands and is perfect for extensive travel.

 North Face Base Camp